mzivic7/endcord/README.md

 All custom color pairs are initialized first, so only role colors can pass this limit.
 For each role with color, 2 pairs are initialized.
 Role colors are dynamically loaded, so this can happen only when guild has really much roles.

+### Must send at least N messages in official client
+The client will refuse to send message in newly-created DM channels.
+This measure is to prevent triggering discords spam filter.

 ## Planned features
 Go to [TODO](todo.txt).